 Improve the discovery of datasets.
 Priority was given to those aspects that can be used in searching and navigating and requests that had to do with dataset management and operational issues were not considered.
 Some implementation advice of a general nature was included but no further deployment advice for specific operational environments was added.

 Ensure compliance with DCAT.
-Requests that aimed at changing the model of re-model DCAT or replacing properties that already existed in DCAT by others with similar semantics were not taken into account.
+Requests that aimed at changing the model of DCAT or replacing properties that already existed in DCAT by others with similar semantics were not taken into account.
 Only elements have been added that could be re-used from existing namespaces and no new terms were created in a new namespace.

 Ensure simplicity: keep a narrow scope.
 Only elements were added for which there was evidence that they were needed and that the information was commonly available in existing systems; if there were several ways to meet a requirement, the simplest one was chosen.